Puksrevolution/milestone-project-3/README.md

 Owner / Admin Account administration such as:
 - User account deactivation
 - Email service for the user by forgotten password
-- Weekly automated emails for subsribers
+- Weekly automated emails for subscribers

 Allowing users to:
 - Edit/Delete user profile